dscolby/spacejamr/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Simulate a Poisson point process and use it to generate a power law network:

 ``` r
 library(spacejamr)